After Jesus quieted the storm in a miraculous and supernatural way

 parents that they ought to be doing for them.
 They said that they could not

 give to help their parents because they had to give somewhere else.
-That’s
+That is

 God’s social security system.
 At first the parents take care of the children.

-They protect, and provide for, and educate the children for anywhere from
+They protect, and provide for, and educate the children for twenty to thirty

-twenty to thirty years.
-Eventually it becomes the children’s turn.
-The parents
+years.
+Eventually, it becomes the children’s turn.
+The parents will eventually

-will eventually become too old to do certain tings for themselves and the
+become too old to do certain things for themselves and the children must then

-parents.
-If your parents have taken care of you, then the time will come when
+parents have taken care of you, then the time will come when you should take

-you should take care of them.
-To do anything else would be to deny one of the
+care of them.
+To do anything else would be to deny one of the great

-great commandments of the Bible.
-First Timothy 5:8 says, “But if any provide
+commandments of the Bible.
+First Timothy 5:8 says, “But if any

 Getting back to the problem of all the ceremonial washings that